Bortoli22/Metalogue/README.md

 -o OPTION: Used when the message garners a player response and will segue into a popup box with the options that can be chosen being the messages with msgIDs in [args]

 -q QUEUE: Used when the message changes the queued message (that which is to be seen the next time the character or object is interacted with) to the message with msgID in [args].
+Functions with limited scope in the editor (for adjacent messages in a scene), with more robust support in the plugins

--r ROULETTE: the message is one of several that can be selected to be displayed.
+-rl ROULETTE: the responses to this message is one of several that can be selected to be displayed.
 Randomly, either this message or one of the messages with msgIDs in [args]

 -s SEQUENCE: the message is one in a series of messages that are to appear consecutively without reopening dialogue.

 -t TERMINUS: the message is the final message in the sequence, and once read will close the dialogue box

--x EVENT: the message holds some consequence that needs to be captured, and the data in [args] will be emitted upon closure of the message
+-x EVENT: the message holds some consequence that needs to be captured, whether a message, function call, etc. The data in [args] will be emitted upon closure of the message

 -z OPENER: a compile-time flag that determines the first message to be queued for the character or object with the associated spID